Yeeldx/yeeldbox-devdocs/docs/contributing/contributor-tools.md

 ---

-This Guide introduces the tools used by the Yearn Community team and its contributors.
+This Guide introduces the tools used by the Yeeldx Community team and its contributors.

-Yearn contributors work with tools geared towards promoting open-source feedback, communication, transparency, and clarity.
-While there is no sophisticated software stack, contributors should be comfortable with the more heavily used tools and how they function within Yearn contribution workflows.
+Yeeldx contributors work with tools geared towards promoting open-source feedback, communication, transparency, and clarity.
+While there is no sophisticated software stack, contributors should be comfortable with the more heavily used tools and how they function within Yeeldx contribution workflows.

 ## Discussion Platforms

 ### Discord

-Various Yearn teams (documentation, development, etc.) host AMAs, ideation, discussions, and follow-ups on Yearn's Discord Channel, an open-source platform geared towards improving team communication.
-The [Yearn Discord](https://discord.gg/yearn/) lists all channels and users.
+Various Yeeldx teams (documentation, development, etc.) host AMAs, ideation, discussions, and follow-ups on Yeeldx's Discord Channel, an open-source platform geared towards improving team communication.
+The [Yeeldx Discord](https://discord.gg/Yeeldx/) lists all channels and users.

 Start participating in public discussions by joining the recommended channels below.